Paulinho’s goal sends Palmeiras past Botafogo in the Club World Cup before another loud crowd

 The last of those shots was the best of them, an 18-yard rocket by Palmeiras’ Richard Ríos in the fifth of six minutes of stoppage time, with Botagofo goalkeeper John Victor getting just a fingertip on it.

 As the second half started, Palmeiras fans added flags to their array of props, green across one half of their end and white across the other.
-But their wait for a goal continued, including when a correct offside call negated teen phenom Estêvão from putting the ball in the net because of an infraction in the buildup.
+But their wait for a goal continued, including when a correct offside call negated a finish by teen phenom Estêvão.

 There were times when Palmeiras did almost all the attacking, while Botafogo defended a lot and took its time when on the ball.
 But this was how Botafogo, the reigning South American champion, toppled reigning European champion Paris Saint-Germain in the group stage with a 1-0 upset.